tmurph850/2019-developer-challenge/README.md

 1. It doesn't have to look like the drop-down on adoptapet.com.
 Don't worry about making the "?" tooltip.
 If you want to add your own style to it, please do.
 Bonus points for making it look better than ours!
 1. High-level functionality is most important.
 For example, it can be a bit tricky to get the drop down to highlight your currently-selected value.
 It's a lot easier to _not_ keep track of the user's selection, but instead to just populate the input field with the text value.
 If you're running short on time, remember that overall functionality is most important.
 1. You can find the list of breeds [here](https://ra-api.adoptapet.com/v1/pet-utilities/1/breeds).
 If you prefer cats, you can use `.../2/breeds`.
+1. You may notice that some of these breeds have quotes around them.
+For the best UX you probably want to ignore those quotes in the search.

 ### Additional rules: